bergesinstitute/graf-method/book-1-unit-7.md

 ## Reflexive and non-reflexive meaning

 Many verbs in Spanish have a reflexive and a non-reflexive version.
 And, many times, they have different meanings.
-For example, *levantar* means *to lift*, while *levantarse* means *to wake up* or *to get up; dormirse* means *to fall asleep*, while *dormir* means *to sleep.* In some cases, the meaning is very close: *peinar* means *to comb someone’s hair,* while *peinarse* means *to comb your own hair.* We need to treat all reflexive verbs as independent verbs with their own specific meaning.
+For example, *levantar* means *to lift*, while *levantarse* means *to wake up* or *to get up; dormirse* means *to fall asleep*, while *dormir* means *to sleep.* In some cases, the meaning is very close: *peinar* means *to comb someone's hair,* while *peinarse* means *to comb your own hair.* We need to treat all reflexive verbs as independent verbs with their own specific meaning.

     Yo levanto mucho peso.
 (I lift a lot of weight.)